The marine environment and te ao Māori

 Tikanga - Māori customs and protocols

-The sea for Māori is not only a resource, but also a source of identity and whakapapa.
+The sea for Māori is a resource.
+It is also a source of identity and whakapapa.
 There is a long history of tikanga for looking after rohe.

 What is a rāhui?

-A rāhui is a restriction on collecting a resource for a certain time.
-It can be used to preserve or manage resources.
+A rāhui is a restriction on collecting or harvesting a resource for a certain time.
 A rāhui will allow time for the numbers of animals to recover after an event.

 Māori would also sometimes use rāhui to guide harvest times or to restrict access to an area after something unpleasant had happened there.
 This also happens today.